SgaravitoWp/About_Me-/PROJECTCATALOGUE.md

 ## Project Catalogue
-In this section you will see all  my completed and in process projects with a brief description, but don't worry, in each directory everything is perfectly explained.
+In this section you will see all  my completed and in process projects with a brief description, but Don't worry!, in each directory everything is perfectly explained.

 ### Let's see: